Paradox Service Terms

 O. INTERPRETATION.

 In the event of a dispute between the Parties, the Agreement will not be construed for or against either Party but will be interpreted in a manner consistent with the intent of the Parties as evidenced by the terms of the Agreement.
-Unless otherwise specified, “days” means calendar days.
+The word “including” or any variation thereof means “including, without limitation.”
+References to a specific website or URL include any successor or replacement websites or URLs.

 P. SEVERABILITY.